fullstack-development/developers-roadmap/backend/junior-2/linux.md

 * How to find a process by the port number?
 * Which port numbers are reserved for administrator?
 Why does such restriction exist?
 * What is process supervising?
 Name various supervisors and their basic commands.
-* Which inter-process communication methods (IPC) do you know?
-How do they work?
+* How do the following inter-process communication (IPC) methods work?
+  * Shared files.
+What problem with shared access to a file do we have and how to solve it?
+  * Signals.
+  * Pipes, FIFO-channels.
+  * Sockets.
+How do sockets differ from pipes conceptually?
 * Service management in Linux.
 What is a daemon?

 Resources: